 Our short courses are designed for individuals eager to learn property but who do not have the desire to pursue a formal degree or it’s simply not practical for them to attend on-campus lectures.
 Our short courses are not intended as a substitute for a formal qualification in property.

 Our courses are also ideal for property professionals wanting to sharpen their fundamentals while also earning continuing education credits as well.

-Unfortunately, no. Although short course participants access precisely the same lectures and course notes as students in the University of Auckland’s Bachelor of Property programme, online short courses are not formally offered by the university and do not contribute to any University of Auckland degree, diploma or certificate.
+Unfortunately, no. Although short course participants access university-level lectures and course notes, Think Sharp's online short courses are not formally offered by an NZQA-accredited university and do not contribute to any university degree, diploma or certificate.
 Transfer credit to other universities is also not an option.

 Each course has a stated number of hours which is approximately the number of lecture video hours.
 We suggest that you should anticipate spending twice this number of hours to complete your short course.
 This additional time is consumed by pausing and taking handwritten notes while watching the lectures and re-watching material as needed.
 You'll also spend time answering the embedded quiz at the end of each lecture video.
 After you've completed watching all of your course's lectures you'll want to revise the material and prepare for the comprehensive online test.
 Ultimately the time you allocate to completing your short course depends on your study habits.
 A safe rule of thumb is double the nominal course length.